Proof-of-Work vs Proof-of-Stake: Two Ways to Secure a Blockchain

 How Proof-of-Stake Operates (Ethereum's Approach)

 In Proof-of-Stake, there are no miners racing to solve puzzles.
-Instead, participants called validators lock up — or "stake" — cryptocurrency as collateral in a smart contract.
-On Ethereum, the minimum is 32 ETH.
-This stake is their skin in the game.
+Instead, participants called validators lock up — or "stake" — cryptocurrency as collateral with the protocol (via Ethereum's deposit contract).
+On Ethereum, the minimum is 32 ETH.2 This stake is their skin in the game.
+Participants who cannot stake 32 ETH often use pooled, custodial, or liquid-staking services — which adds counterparty and smart-contract risk and concentrates influence in those providers.

 The network randomly selects a validator to propose the next block, roughly in proportion to how much they have staked.
-A separate committee of validators then votes on whether the proposed block is valid.
+Committees of validators then attest to the block, while every node independently checks that it follows the rules.
 If a validator tries to cheat — for example by proposing two different blocks for the same slot, or submitting contradictory votes — the network can slash their stake, destroying part or all of it.
 Honest behavior is enforced by the threat of financial loss, not by energy expenditure.

-Ethereum switched to this model in September 2022 in an event called "The Merge," which reduced the network's energy consumption by over 99% compared to its prior proof-of-work operation.
+Ethereum switched to this model in September 2022 in an event called "The Merge," which reduced the network's energy consumption by over 99% compared to its prior proof-of-work operation.3

 Energy Use: An Honest Comparison